 This phone contact (or visit, if needed per local standard of care) will occur 1 week (i.e., approximately 7 days) and 3 weeks (i.e., approximately 21 days) following enrollment for all participants.
 The 1-week phone contact can occur no earlier than 6 days before the target date and no later than 2 days following the target date.
-The 3-week phone contact can occur no earlier than 2 days before the target date and no later than 2 days before the target date and no later than 2 days before the target date and no later than 2 days following the target date.
-For all participants, this phone contact (or visit, if needed) will occur every odd-numbered week following their 36th week of gestation until pregnancy outcome.
+The 3-week phone contact can occur no earlier than 2 days before the target date and no later than 2 days following the target date.
+Beginning on their 36th week of gestation until pregnancy outcome, this phone contact (or visit, if needed) will also occur every odd-numbered week of study participation.
 These contacts can occur no earlier than 2 days before the target date and no later than 2 days following the target date.
 This phone contact may not occur for Cohort 1 participants due to proximity of delivery.
 Participants contacted over the phone who show a need for counseling and/or treatment for RTI/UTI/STIs can have these procedures conducted as part of an interim visit if scheduling allows.